PeterAyan/android-app-sentiment-analysis/README.md

 -   ```README.md```: Provides an overview of the project and instructions for running the code.

 ## Getting Started
-1. Clone the Repository:
+1. Clone the Repository
-2. Install the required dependencies:
+2. Install the required dependencies.
+It is recommended to use a virtual environment:
 ```
+python -m venv venv
+source venv/bin/activate  # For Unix/Linux
+venv\Scripts\activate  # For Windows
 pip install -r requirements.txt
 ```
 3. Run the sentiment analysis pipeline: